milahu/live-diff-html-editor/README.md

 we use `inputevent` and `selectionchangeevent` to build an exact live diff view of the user input

+we use the `contenteditable="true"` attribute to make html contents editable

 ## status

 there are many edge-cases to solve ...